huggingface/huggingface.js/packages/tasks-gen/README.md

 ## @huggingface.js/tasks-gen

-This is package not a published one.
-It contains scripts to generate or test parts of the `@huggingface.js/tasks` package.
+This package is not a published one.
+It contains scripts that generate or test parts of the `@huggingface.js/tasks` package.

 ### generate-snippets-fixtures.ts